Algebraic integers with conjugates in a prescribed distribution: Preliminaries on measures and polynomials

-for every bounded closed real interval $[x, y]$. \end{defn} Given a H\"{o}lder measure $\mu$, we see that the potential $U^{\mu}$ is a finite, H\"{o}lder continuous function.
-That is to say, there are positive numbers $A_1$ and $\eta_1$ so
+from Tonelli's theorem \cite[Theorem 14.2]{DiBe16}.
+This observation combines well with the H\"{o}lder condition, as we see in the proof of the following lemma. \begin{lem} Given $\eta$ in $(0, 1)$ and an $\eta$-H\"{o}lder measure $\mu$ supported in a compact subset of $\R$, the potential $U^{\mu}$ is a finite, $\eta$-H\"{o}lder continuous function on $\R$.
+That is to say, there is a positive number $C$ so